Asymptotically Safe Starobinsky Inflation: The non--perturbative beta functions for the Starobinsky action

 At the same time, the negative eigenvalues (\ref{UVFP1Eigenvalues})--(\ref{UVFP2Eigenvalues}) indicate that both UVFP1 and UVFP2 are fully UV-attractive.
 As a consequence, there cannot be any RG trajectory connecting UVFP1 and UVFP2 and their respective basins of attraction are disjoint.

 In particular, the non--trivial eigenvalue of the coupling $b$ in (\ref{UVFP2Eigenvalues}) is not what one would infer from a simple dimensional analysis; around the UV fixed point with $b = 0$, the coupling $b$ acquires an anomalous dimension equal to minus two, which is a pure non-perturbative effect.
-We further discuss the origin of this property in appendix \ref{App:Explicit-eqs}.
+We discuss the origin of this property in appendix \ref{App:Explicit-eqs}.
+We should notice here that in the previous literature a similar behaviour associated with the curvature-squared sector of gravity has been found and discussed at the 1--loop level, as long as the interaction term of the Weyl tensor contracted with itself was included in the action \cite{Fradkin:1981hx,Fradkin:1981iu,Codello:2006in,Niedermaier:2010zz}.

-The existence of the second fixed point UVFP2 in (\ref{UVFPs}) is crucial for the resulting inflationary dynamics as it provides us with a mechanism for naturally producing small inflationary fluctuations at the perturbative level.
+{\it The existence of the fixed point (\ref{UVFPs}) is crucial for the resulting inflationary dynamics as it provides us with a mechanism for naturally producing small inflationary fluctuations at the perturbative level}.
 What is more, this type of behaviour is able to overcome the previously found problems in the context of AS inflation discussed in the introduction, i.~e. combining a sufficient number of e-folds with the requirement of obtaining the correct amplitude for the metric fluctuations.

 We are now in a position to discuss the relevant dynamics of the system (\ref{betas_full}).
-The non--linearity of the beta functions allows only for a numerical solution, however close to the fixed point we are most interested in, (i. e. the asymptotically free one UVFP2 (\ref{UVFPs})) we obtain an analytic solution by expanding the beta functions around $b=0$, while keeping $\widetilde{G}$ general.
+The non--linearity of the beta functions allows only for a numerical solution, however close to the fixed point we are most interested in, (i. e. the UVFP2 (\ref{UVFPs})) we obtain an analytic solution by expanding the beta functions around $b=0$, while keeping $\widetilde{G}$ general.
 Doing so, the beta functions organise schematically as

 Here $C_{(nm)}$ and $D_{(nm)}$ are constants which can easily be obtained from equations (\ref{betag_coeff})--(\ref{betab_coeff}).
 For the family of RG trajectories we will be interested in ($b \ll 1$), the second and higher order terms in $b$ in (\ref{betag-approx})--(\ref{betab-approx}) can be neglected.
 Towards lower cut--off energies, trajectories emerging from UVFP2 will approach the GFP with $\widetilde{G}$ dropping to smaller values, as one can also see from Fig. \ref{plot:full-solution}.